Reading time: approx. 10 to 12 min.

 When to Plant Outdoors?

-Wait until after the last frost, when your seedling has several true leaves and a robust root system.
-Keep an eye on the weather!
+Wait until after the last frost, when your sprout has several true leaves and a stronger root system.
+Weather stability matters more than rushing outdoors too early.

 - Light: Provide enough, but never too much.
-LEDs are optimal for consistency.
+LEDs are often the most stable option.

-- Transplanting: Move to a bigger pot before the roots tangle.
+- Transplanting: Move to a larger pot before roots become restricted.

-- Pro tip: Read our detailed seedling care guide for next-level results.
+- Pro tip: Read our detailed seedling care guide for the next stage after the sprout phase.

 Damping Off in Cannabis

-Find all details on preventing leaf problems in our Leaf Guide.
+Find more details on preventing leaf problems in our Leaf Guide.

 Quality starts with the right seed bank.
-Check out our Seed Bank Comparison 2025 to find the best sources for stable genetics.
+Check out our Seed Bank Comparison 2025 to find stronger sources for stable genetics.